Table of Contents

 Ménière’s disease is characterized by a symptom triad of vertigo, tinnitus, and hearing impairment.
 Vertigo can last from a few minutes to several hours.
 Hearing impairment affects mostly low frequencies and can, therefore, be easily differentiated on an audiogram from common hearing loss, which usually manifests in high frequencies.

 Initially, the hearing will recover, leading to fluctuating hearing ability.
 After various seizures, however, permanent hearing loss occurs.
-Based on the symptom triad, unspecific nystagmus, and an audiogram, the disease can be readily diagnosed.
+Based on the symptom triad, unspecific nystagmus, and an audiogram, the disease can be easily diagnosed.

 Sedatives may alleviate a patient’s acute complaints.
 Medication that stimulates blood circulation is supposed to improve reabsorption in the endolymphatic sac.
 Furthermore, betahistine (H1 receptor agonist) and diuretics may be prescribed.
 If symptoms persist despite those treatments, surgery can be considered.